-- 1. copies of published books, articles, essays, abstracts, reports, grants, grant reviews, and so on, arranged according to the categories listed in section VII.
-Scholarly Record of the Standardized Curriculum Vita. - 2. copies of letters indicating acceptance of materials submitted for publication or the status of materials under review
+- copies of published books, articles, essays, abstracts, reports, grants, grant reviews, and so on, arranged according to the categories listed in the Standardized Curriculum Vita. - 2. copies of letters indicating acceptance of materials submitted for publication or the status of materials under review